Carbon-izer Presents Other Roads in Hays County

 H-E-B / 200 W. Hopkins Street

-The second H-E-B in the downtown San Marcos area opened as Safeway in 1984.
+The second H-E-B near the downtown San Marcos area opened as Safeway in 1984.
 This Safeway was built in 1984 (to replace the original 1972 Safeway, which faced south and occupied 3/4 of the block including the parking lot, but was never a Marina).
 It was part of the Houston division of the chain and became AppleTree in 1989 following the spin-off of the division.
-In 1994 it closed and reopened as Randalls, but Randalls sold it in 1997 to H-E-B.
+In 1994 it closed and reopened as Randalls.
+Three years later Randalls sold it to H-E-B.

 Valero / 204 Moore Street